 Many of us rely on gas appliances to heat our homes, cook our food and provide hot water.
 Routine inspections of these appliances are therefore necessary to ensure they're working safely and in good condition.

 As your landlord, we're legally required to carry out annual inspections of all gas appliances and installations we've put in your home.
-We'll notify you when your annual inspection is due, and agree a suitable time for an operative to attend to carry out this essential safety check.
+Our gas contractor, TSG will notify you when your annual inspection is due.
+They will agree a suitable time for an operative to attend to carry out this essential safety check.

 What is carbon monoxide (CO)?

-Carbon monoxide (CO) is a highly poisonous gas, and is produced when carbon fuels don't burn completely.
+Carbon monoxide (CO) is a highly poisonous gas, and is produced by the incomplete burning of any carbon fuels.
 It has no taste, smell or colour and can kill without warning.
 Gas, oil and solid fuels are safe to burn so long as appliances are installed, maintained and used correctly.

 As your landlord, we'll fit a CO alarm in your property.
-It's then your responsibility to ensure it remains in good working order.
+It's then your responsibility to ensure it remains in good working order, but to ensure your safety, the CO alarm will be checked at the yearly boiler service.
 To find out more about CO, click here.

 How will I know when my next gas safety check is due?